-This method is called The Appraisal Grid.
-The Grid allows you to measure a person’s overall performance across two dimensions:
+This method is called The Assessment Grid.
+The grid allows you to measure a person’s overall performance across two dimensions:

-The attached toolkit includes The Appraisal Grid – You can use this Grid to determine in which of four Groups each of your team members falls depending on their delivery of results and attitude.
-The four Groups are:
+The attached toolkit includes The Assessment Grid – you can use this to determine in which of four groups each of your team members falls depending on their delivery of results and attitude.

 - Development Needed

-The toolkit also includes guidance on how to manage the people in each of the four Groups.
-At the end of the toolkit is an editable template where you can enter in each of your team members and which Group they fall into, plus write in what actions need to be taken to increase their performance level or keep it high.
+The toolkit also includes some guidance on how to manage the people in each of the four groups.
+At the end of the toolkit is an editable template where you can enter each of your team members, which group they fall into, and space to write in what actions you need to take to increase or maintain their performance level.